vishipayyallore/speaker-series-2022/aws-learning/S5_29Sep_.NET6_DynamoDB_Lambda/README.md

 ## What are we doing today?

 > 1. Provisioning DynamoDB, and Table(s) in AWS using Terraform
-> 1. Creating AWS Lambda to read data from DynamoDB, and Publishing it
+> 1. Creating AWS Lambda to read data from DynamoDB, and verifying it locally
+> 1. Publishing AWS Lambda using VS 2022, and verifying it
 > 1. Watching Logs in Cloud Watch
 > 1. REST API with Lambda proxy integration (API Gateway)
 > 1. SUMMARY / RECAP / Q&A